a20351766/udo.1.4.0/docs/source/config_update.md

 required.*

 The actual process of getting these signatures will depend on how you’ve set up your system, but there are two main implementations.
-Currently, the Fabric command line defaults to a “pass it along” system.
+Currently, the UDO command line defaults to a “pass it along” system.
 That is, the Admin of the Org proposing a config update sends the update to someone else (another Admin, typically) who needs to sign it.
 This Admin signs it (or doesn’t) and passes it